How To Stop Fearing Criticism

 Lately, I have been writing more than ever and yet publishing less than ever.
 Partly it’s because I am working on FINALLY setting up a separate website for my freelance work.
 Mostly though, it comes down to a vicious cycle of overthinking I fell into in January.

 In January, I tried to take time to review my work from the prior year.
-My intention was to go through everything I had worked on (I wrote the equivalent of about ten 250 page books last year) and figure out what I could do better.
+My intention was to go through everything I had worked on and figure out what I could do better.
 Then I planned to give myself a progress report of sorts.

-It didn't work out like that.
-Instead, I spent several days in a miserable cycle of overthinking and self-criticism, pulling apart my old work until I cried.
-Multiple times a day.
-I ended up in a pit of self-hatred.
+It didn’t work out like that.
+Instead, I spent several days in a miserable cycle of overthinking and self-criticism, pulling apart my old work until I ended up in a pit of self-hatred.
 I got way too into the weeds and stopped thinking objectively.
-The final report I wrote myself was quite possibly the most venomous thing I've ever read - if someone else had written it, I could have sued their ass like crazy.

 Why did this happen?